humanmade/altis-cloud/docs/WAF/traffic-management.md

 - **Token reuse (ML)** — a single token being reused across many distinct IP addresses, countries, or networks (ASNs), reported at Low, Medium, and High confidence.

-Because these rules escalate by confidence level, a common pattern is to Challenge or CAPTCHA

 With the ML-based rules, a confidence rating is assigned to the signal based on the model's output.
 A common pattern is to Challenge or CAPTCHA lower-confidence levels and Block only the high-confidence ones.